An Iconic Makeup Guru Just Made Merch & It's Major, Darling

 “From the moment I first launched Gold 001 in fall 2015, I’ve dreamt of creating clothing that captures the codes of Labs’ divinely disruptive cosmetic collections," McGrath explains via press release.
 “I wanted one last surprise in 2017 for my fellow beauty (and fashion) junkies.
 An alluringly addictive assortment of major merch: the baddest bomber, the hautest hoodie, and some of the sickest tees ever.”
 Never one to disappoint — or shy away from hyperboles — McGrath has outdone herself.
 It's why the British Fashion Council recently granted her the Isabella Blow Award for Fashion Creator, after all.
 And it's why her products sell out within minutes of their releases.

 In addition to the line itself, McGrath is relaunching several of her Lab products that can be paired with most of the looks.
 Lust 004, Metalmorphosis 005, Dark Star 006 — the gang's all here.
-It's all available at McGrath's website from Thursday, 7th December to 13th December.
+And it's affordable, too, with prices ranging from $60 to a treat-yourself level of $400, all available at McGrath's website and New York's epic Dover Street Market from Thursday, December 7th to December 13th (side note: mark your calendar for Thursday, from 6pm to 8pm, by the way, for an open house at DSMNY, a.k.a your chance to meet the queen herself and shop the collection).
 We know this is a lot of majorness for one sitting, so feel free to digest McGrath's latest coup d'état across the slideshow of looks ahead — but, as Mother would say,

 proceed wear with caution.